The FHSA - Key information

 -If a withdrawal is made and has a purpose other than the purchase of real estate, the amount of the withdrawal will then be taxable.

-The TFSAPP then presents certain constraints, but also significant advantages for a first-time buyer.
+The FHSA then presents certain constraints, but also significant advantages for a first-time buyer.

-Scheduled for 2023, the tax-free savings account for the purchase of a first property (TFSAPP) is designed to help first-time buyers through the housing frenzy to save for their down payment.
-The TFSAPP has many advantages, such as improved ability to save, with fully tax-deductible contributions and non-taxable withdrawals on the purchase of your first home.
-In addition, the maximum TFSAPP limit is raised to $40,000, for a maximum annual contribution of $8,000.
-The TFSAPP has many advantages, but also many questions about its application.
-More information will be revealed over the next year in order to gain a better understanding of the TFSAPP.
+Available in 2023, the Tax-Free First Home Savings Account (FHSA) is designed to help first-time buyers through the housing frenzy to save for their down payment.
+The FHSA has many advantages, such as improved ability to save, with fully tax-deductible contributions and non-taxable withdrawals on the purchase of your first home.
+In addition, the maximum FHSA limit is raised to $40,000, for a maximum annual contribution of $8,000.
+The FHSA has many advantages for the purchase of your first property.

 Consult other real estate news

-The TFSAPP – Key information Buying a home is an important investment that can lead to one of
+The FHSA – Key information Buying a home is an important investment that can lead to one of